 Because of the particular—often restricted—employment circumstances of the hard of hearing, these individuals may have a hard time affording treatment.
 People who are covered by Medicaid or Medicare are eligible for rehabilitation services.

 One thing to remember is that while there are facilities that either specialize in care for the disabled or who have full-time interpreters on staff, these may or may not be in one’s geographical area.
 This shows a need for further awareness and for more numerous facilities for people who are hard of hearing.
-Furthermore, Deaf education institutions need to do a better job of educating students about the dangers of substance abuse and about the options available to then.
+Furthermore, Deaf education institutions need to do a better job of educating students about the dangers of substance abuse and the options available to them.

 One resource to consider is SAMHSA, the Substance Abuse and Mental Health Services Administration, which helps people locate treatment that is available.